 Atlanta, GA 30329-4027

 CNN – 15 Most Notable Lies from Trump’s Presidency.
-Send it to your delusional, racist, Trumper “friends” and/or family to spare yourself some time and any remaining sanity after this raging pandemic, pathetic vaccine rollout, and the insurrection of our Capital threatening our democracy.
-For the record, no, he will not make insulin cheap as water because that would require the FDA involvement and dismantling pharmacy benefit managers (PBMs).
+Send it to your Trumper “friends” and/or family to spare yourself some time and any remaining sanity after this raging pandemic, pathetic vaccine rollout, and the insurrection of our Capital threatening our democracy.
+For the record, no, Trump will not make insulin cheap as water because that would require the FDA involvement and dismantling pharmacy benefit managers (PBMs).
 Learn more at T1international.

 American Diabetes Association.
 Justin M. Gregory et al. COVID-19 Severity Is Tripled in the Diabetes Community: A Prospective Analysis of the Pandemic’s Impact in Type 1 and Type 2 Diabetes.
 Accepted November 10, 2020.
 Accessed 11 Jan 2021.